 The Company aims to secure a positive return on its investments, expressed as the compound average annualised net return after expenses over rolling three year periods.
-After a negative return in 2018, the compound average annualised return for the last three calendar years to 31 December 2020 has been positive at 7.4% p.a.
-(2019: 6.4%).
+The compound average annualised return for the last three calendar years to 31 December 2021 has been positive at 11.8%.
+(2020: 7.4%).

-Asset Allocation
+Asset allocation

-At the year end, considering the funds held by the Investment Manager, 33% (2019: 34%) was invested in fixed interest (chiefly short and medium dated conventional and index linked gilts, together with some corporate and overseas bonds), 56% (2019: 55%) in global equities and 11% (2019: 11%) in cash and other investments.
+At the year end, of the funds held by the Investment Manager, 32% (2020: 33%) were invested in fixed interest (primarily short and medium dated conventional and index linked gilts, together with some corporate and overseas bonds), 62% (2020: 56%) in global equities and 6% (2020: 11%) in cash and other investments.